Eugen Schauman: Schauman's legacy

 Schauman left a letter in which he stated that he justified his actions as a punishment for Bobrikov's crimes against the people of Finland.
 He addressed the letter to the Tsar and wanted him to pay attention to the problems in the whole of the Russian empire, especially in Poland and the Baltic Sea region.
 He claimed he had acted alone and emphasized that his family was not involved in the assassination.

 Schauman became something of an icon for the resistance to Imperial Russia, and many Finns still consider him a hero.
 His fame can be characterized by his ranking as the 34th greatest Finn of all time in the 2004 Suuret suomalaiset (Greatest Finns) television poll.
-At the location of the assassination in the hallway of the Council of State, there is a memorial plaque that states Se Pro Patria Dedit ("Given Himself for His Country").
+At the location of the assassination in the hallway of the Council of State, there is a memorial plaque that states Se Pro Patria Dedit ("He Gave Himself for His Country").
 Jean Sibelius composed the funeral march In Memoriam in memory of him.